cookieMr/rasp-pi-projects/led_with_capacitor/README.md

 [![LED with a button and two Capacitors](./circuit.png)](https://www.circuit-diagram.org/editor/)

-Build a regular circut for an LED without any capacitor.
+Build a regular circut for a LED without any capacitor.
  * $8.3V$ battery (actually it's a $550mA$ acumulator, a replacement for $9V$ battery)
  * blue LED, $20mA$, $3.6V$ drop volate
  * $220\Omega$ resistor